Grade (climbing): British E-grade

 The most complex grading system is the British E-grade system (or British trad grade), which uses two separate open-ended grades for each route.
 This structure is particularly adapted to traditional climbing routes (which are more common in Britain), but it is still considered complex and unlike the American YDS system (which has the R/X labels for traditional climbing routes), never came into wider use for traditional climbing outside of Britain.
 Within Britain, the French sport grade is more popular for British bolted sport climbing routes.
-As of April 2024, the highest consensus E-grade on a traditional route in Britain was on Lexicon (E11 7a) and on Rhapsody (E11 7a), which are considered equivalent to American 5.14 R or French f8b+/f8c+.
-Outside of Britain, the highest E-grade was Bon Voyage in Annot, France at E12, or 5.14d / 9a.
+As of April 2026, the highest consensus E-grade on a traditional route in Britain was on Lexicon (E11 7a) and on Rhapsody (E11 7a), which are equivalent to American 5.14 R or French f8b+/f8c+.
+Outside of Britain, the highest E-grade was Bon Voyage in France at E12, or 5.14d / 9a.

 The first grade is an "adjectival grade" that covers the overall difficulty of the route and takes into account the: "seriousness, sustainedness, technical difficulty, exposure, strenuousness, rock quality, and any other less tangible aspects which lend difficulty to a pitch".
 This adjectival grade uses the labels (starting from the easiest): M (moderate), D (difficult), VD (very difficult), HVD (hard very difficult), S (severe), HS (hard severe), VS (very severe), and HVS (hard very severe).
 After HVS, the label switches to E (extreme), but then rises as E1, E2, E3, E4, ... etc., in an open-ended scale.